Skip to main content

 Acceptance and Commitment Therapy is built on six interconnected processes that together create psychological flexibility: acceptance, cognitive defusion, being present, self-as-context, values clarification, and committed action.
 At Florida Coast Counseling, our ACT-trained therapists guide you through each of these processes in a way that feels natural and personally meaningful, not like a textbook exercise.

+A meta-analysis by A-Tjak and colleagues (2015), published in Behaviour Research and Therapy, found ACT to be effective across a range of psychological conditions, with outcomes comparable to established treatments like CBT.
+Additionally, a comprehensive review by Ruiz (2010) in the International Journal of Psychology and Psychological Therapy documented consistent empirical support for ACT across anxiety, depression, chronic pain, substance use, and other concerns.
 Our therapists integrate ACT with other evidence-based approaches when appropriate, including elements of CBT and DBT.
-Because ACT is inherently flexible, it can be tailored to address a wide range of concerns including anxiety, depression, chronic pain, stress, trauma, and life transitions.
+Because ACT is inherently flexible, it can be tailored to address a wide range of concerns.
 Whether you are dealing with a specific diagnosis or simply feeling disconnected from the life you want, ACT provides a compassionate framework for moving forward.

 What to Expect in Sessions